JuliaCI/NanosoldierReports/9babbf5_vs_e2cd1ff/report.md

 ## Packages that now succeeded

-0 packages succeeded on the current version.
+0 packages succeeded only on the current version.

 <details><summary>1 packages succeeded on the previous version too.</summary>
 <p>